jmsb-code/Background_Generator/README.txt

     The json file must share the name of its directory in root/levels and should follow the following structure:
         {
-            "TileWidth": $, = number of tiles in the x direction "TileHeight": $, = number of tiles in the y direction "Tileset": "$$$.png", = name of the tileset png file* "TileSizeSS": $, = size of each tile as on tileset, in pixels "Tiles": [
+            "TileWidth": $, <- number of tiles in the x direction "TileHeight": $, <- number of tiles in the y direction "Tileset": "$$$.png", <- name of tileset png file located in levels/tilesets* "TileSizeSS": $, <- size of each tile as on tileset, in pixels "Tiles": [
                 {
                     "StartX": $ (inclusive),
                     "EndX": $ (inclusive),
                     "StartY": $ (exclusive),
                     "EndY": $ (exclusive)
+                },
+                {
+                    .
+                    .
+                    .
+                    .
+                }
+            ],
+            "Assets": [
+                {
+                    "X": $, <- x position in pixels of topleft corner of asset render position "Y": $, <- y position in pixels of topleft corner of asset render position "Width": $, <- optional, width to resize to "Height": $, <- optional, height to resize to "Filename": "$$$.png", <- name of asset png file located in levels/assets "BelowTiles": true/false <- optional, default is false

                 },
                 {
                     .